 Do you ever pay attention to your breathing?
 If you are like many people, you do not.
-However, not focusing on your breathing will have you taking shallow breaths throughout the day.
+However, not focusing on your breathing will have you taking shallow breaths throughout the day or maybe even suffer from email apnea (or screen apnea where you might be holding your breath altogether.
 While this is okay, it is better if you practice deep breathing exercises.
 Those deep breaths are considered part of diaphragmatic breathing.
 They utilize the full capacity of your lungs.
 It is easy to do this type of breathing and there are numerous diaphragmatic breathing benefits.
 The diaphragmatic breathing for anxiety is quite helpful as well.

 What is Diaphragmatic Breathing